staticbackendhq/core/README.md

 # StaticBackend - simple backend for your apps

-[StaticBackend](https://staticbackend.com) is a simple backend that handles user management, database, file storage, forms, and real-time experiences via channel/topic-based communication for web and mobile applications.
+[StaticBackend](https://staticbackend.com) is a simple backend that handles user management, database, file storage, forms, real-time experiences via channel/topic-based communication, and server-side functions for web and mobile applications.

 You can think of it as a lightweight Firebase replacement you may self-host.
 No vendor lock-in, and your data stays in your control.